developerruhul/google-keep-react/README.md

 # `Samsung Notes` **android app** in reactjs

 ## This is my first app in reactjs.
-Learnt a ton, browser storage, folder structure, refactoring etc.
+Learned a ton.
+Browser storage, folder structure, refactoring, redux and many many more things which can be learned only by doing a project by oneself, not by doing any course.

-### If I have time I will be reiterating the project inshallah with thses features in mind-
+### If I have time I will be reiterating the project inshallah with these features in mind-
  - [ ] Make it responsive
  - [ ] Make it work on cross browsers
  - [ ] Reiterate the design